 - It hears, in first instance, applications by interested persons, under the powers stipulated in the aforementioned statutes.

-- It hears, in second instance and pursuant to the Securities Act and the Derivatives Act, applications for review filed by persons directly affected by a decision rendered by the Autorité des marchés financiers, a recognized regulated entity or a recognized self-regulatory organization—for example, the Montréal Exchange (MX), the Investment Industry Regulatory Organization of Canada (IIROC), the Canadian Depository for Securities and the Canadian Derivatives Clearing Corporation.
+- It hears, in second instance and pursuant to the Securities Act,the Derivatives Act and the Act respecting financial services cooperatives, applications for review filed by persons directly affected by a decision rendered by the Autorité des marchés financiers, a recognized regulated entity or a recognized self-regulatory organization—for example, the Montréal Exchange (MX), the Investment Industry Regulatory Organization of Canada (IIROC), the Canadian Depository for Securities and the Canadian Derivatives Clearing Corporation.